Casual wards for the destitute of no fixed address

 - Conditions were extremely harsh in both workhouses and casual wards - see the daily schedule in casual wards and life in workhouses.

-- My research so far leads me to believe that the sleeping arrangements in a workhouse were different from the sleeping arrangements in a casual ward, but this may not necessarily always have been the case everywhere.
+- I understand that the sleeping arrangements in a workhouse were different from the sleeping arrangements in a casual ward, but this may not necessarily always have been the case everywhere.
 If you know, please contact me.
 At Guildford spike, the inmates slept in locked cells.
 The photo shows the doors to the cells off a corridor.

-- Both workhouses and casualty wards were normally on the same site.
+- Both workhouses and casualty wards were normally on the same site, but not necessarily in the same building,

 - Both workhouses and casualty wards were funded by their local parish and managed by its Board of Guardians.